luteron6/fifty./README.md

-# fourty.
+# fifty.
-A minimalist 40% keyboard optimized for commandlines!
+A minimalist 50% keyboard optimized for commandlines!